Pape Abou Cissé

-Pape Abou Cissé (born 14 September 1995) is a Senegalese professional footballer who plays as a centre back for Greek Super League club Olympiacos and the Senegal national team.
-He began his career in Senegal with AS Pikine and then played for French Ligue 2 club Ajaccio.
+Pape Abou Cissé (born 14 September 1995) is a Senegalese professional footballer who plays as a center-back.

 Club career

+Early career

 A youth international for Senegal, he is a youth product of AS Pikine.
 After a trial, Cissé joined Ajaccio in early 2015 as a trainee professional.
 He made his professional debut in a Ligue 2 draw against Valenciennes in April 2015, playing the entire game.
 He went on to make 71 appearances in the French second tier.

+Olympiacos

 In 2017, he joined Olympiacos as a pre-contract signing.
 On 14 October 2017, he scored his first goal with Olympiacos, after an assist from Kostas Fortounis in a 4–3 away win against Panionios.
 Benfica were reportedly interested in signing the player in the January 2018 transfer window.

 Cissé scored an injury-time equaliser for Olympiacos against Panathiniakos in the first derby of the 2018–19 Superleague Greece season.
 He was included in UEFA's Europa League Breakthrough Team for 2018: the citation described him as having a "towering presence in the Olympiacos back line, allied to deceptive pace and a great awareness [and] also a threat from set pieces."

-On 12 February 2020, Pape Abou Cisse scored a quick-fire double to quash Lamia’s stubborn challenge and secure Olympiacos’ qualification for the Greek Cup semi-finals, in a thrilling 3–2 home win game.
-On 27 February 2020, scored with a stooping header from a corner-kick, when French international Mathieu Valbuena curling over a dangerous delivery into the heart of the Arsenal's penalty area in a glorious 2–1 away win in London for the Europa League Round of 32, 2nd leg.
-He has been included in the UEFA Europa League Team of the Week.
+On 12 February 2020, Cissé scored a quick-fire double to quash Lamia's stubborn challenge and secure Olympiacos' qualification to the Greek Cup semi-finals, in a thrilling 3–2 home win game.
+Later that month, on 27 February, he scored with a stooping header from a corner-kick, when French international Mathieu Valbuena curling over a dangerous delivery into the heart of the Arsenal's penalty area in a glorious 2–1 away win in London for the Europa League round of 32, 2nd leg.
+He has been included in the Europa League Team of the Week.

+Loan to Saint-Étienne

-On 30 January 2021, Senegalese international defender Pape Cissé will be loaned by Olympiakos to Saint-Étienne with an option to buy.
+On 30 January 2021, Senegalese international defender Cissé was loaned out to Saint-Étienne with an option to buy.
 The former player of AS Pikine has the opportunity to bounce back in a historic French club which can keep him against €13 million.

+Return to Olympiacos

-On 19 August 2021, he scored after Aguibou Camara did not manage to beat the goalkeeper of Slovan, sealing a thriumphic 3-0 home win 2021–22 UEFA Europa League playoffs 1st round game against ŠK Slovan Bratislava.
-On 4 December 2021, with two goals by Cisse (24 ', 49') Olympiakos defeated OFI in Theodoros Vardinogiannis Stadium, sealing a vital away win in his club effort to win the championship.
-On 12 December 2021, he was the only scorer after Rony Lopes's assist in a 1-0 home win game against Aris F.C.
+On 19 August 2021, Cissé scored a goal against Slovan Bratislava, sealing a 3–0 home win in the Europa League playoffs, 1st leg.
+On 4 December 2021, with two goals by Cissé, Olympiacos defeated OFI at the Theodoros Vardinogiannis Stadium, sealing a vital away win in his club's effort to win the championship.
+On 12 December 2021, he was the only scorer after Rony Lopes's assist in a 1–0 home win game against Aris.

+Adana Demirspor

+On 15 September 2023, Cissé joined Turkish Süper Lig club Adana Demirspor.